imeleges/REMA_Dubai/README.md

 	<sub>Number of bedrooms</sub>
 </p>

-**TOP-3** most listesd options would be for 2, 1 and then 3-bedroom apartments.
+**TOP-3** most listed options would be 2, 1 and then 3-bedroom apartments respectively.

 ***